ka98/bcc-media-platform-remote-control/README.md

 Open a Chrome instance with the parameter `--remote-debugging-port=9222`

-Open the bcc-media webpage, it is important that the Tab starts with the title `"BCC Media"`
+Open the two bcc-media webpage with a video within it, it is important that the Tab starts with the title `"BCC Media"`

-Then start the Script, it will programatically click the `Play` button on the first two BCC-Media Webpages it finds
+Then start the script, it will open a window with a playpause button, click it will invoke a button click on both webpages

+This window will also show the remaining time of the last opened window

 ## Contributing